mrstefangrimm/LnR-Actuator/Instructable/Rev3/instructions.md

 https://www.youtube.com/embed/KJdUGMOCTKk?feature=oembed&autoplay=1

 This is how I cancel systematic errors in the  software that controls the LnR Actuator.
-By eliminating the positioning  error due to mechanical transformation and due to mechanical play, a  positioning accuracy of 0.5 millimeters in longitudinal direction and 1  degrees in rotary motion is possible.
+By eliminating the positioning  error due to mechanical transformation and due to mechanical play, a  positioning accuracy of 0.5 millimeters in longitudinal direction and 1 degree in rotary motion is possible.

 Mechanical transformation: Arduinos map function [5] can be written as: *f(x) = a + bx*.
 For the demo data set [6], the maximum deviation is 1.9 mm.
 This means  at some point, the position of the actuator is almost 2 millimeters away from the measured value.

 With a polynomial with a degree of 3, *f(x) = a + bx + cx^2 + dx^3*, the maximum deviation for the demo data is 0.3 millimeters; 6 times  more accurate.
 To determine the parameters a, b, c and d, you have to  measure at least 5 points.
 The demo data set has more than 5 measurement points, but 5 are sufficient.

 Mechanical play:  Due to  the mechanical play, there is an offset (called backlash) in the position if you move the  actuator first forwards and then backwards, or if you move it clockwise  and then counter clockwise.
-In the longitudinal direction, the actuator  has mechanical play in the two joints between the servo arm and the  slider.
-For the rotary motion, the actuator has mechanical play between  the slider and the shafts.
+In the longitudinal direction, the actuator  has mechanical play in the two joints between the servo arm and the  carriage.
+For the rotary motion, the actuator has mechanical play between  the carriage and the shafts.
 The servo motors have also some mechanical  play themselves.
 To cancel the mechanical play, the rules are:
   A) When moving forwards or clockwise, the formula is: *f(x) = P(x)*
   B) When moving backwards or counter clockwise, the formula is: *f(x) = P(x) + O(x)*